A Guide to Choosing the Best Wheelbarrow

 If you find yourself cursing every time you use your wheelbarrow, perhaps it is time for a new one.
 Is the wheel on yours bent causing an irritating squeak, are the handles too short, or does it always tip when you are pushing it?

-Choosing a wheelbarrow needs to have thought put to it to avoid mistakes that will lead to backaches, headaches, and just plain frustration.
-In years gone by, people would just purchase what was on offer at their local garden center or hardware store.
-Now with the internet, you can choose one to suit you, not one to suit just anyone.
+Choosing a wheelbarrow needs to have thought put into it to avoid mistakes that will lead to backaches, headaches, and just plain frustration.
+In years gone by, people would just purchase what was on offer at their local garden center or hardware store, now online, you can choose one to suit you, not one to suit just anyone.

 This is a choice of personal preference.
 If you are a traditionalist, you may opt for just one.
 Two wheels adds stability for heavy loads.
 Four wheels turns your wheelbarrow into a wagon.
 Instead of pushing, you will be pulling.